spred: Solving $L_1$ Penalty with SGD: Algorithm and Theory

-Since the system now contains more parameters, one might wonder whether this redundant parametrization has made the optimization process more difficult.
-We now show that it \textit{does not}, in the sense that all local minima of Eq.~\eqref{eq: rs loss general} also corresponds to local minima of the original loss.
+However, the equivalence in the global minimum is insufficient to motivate an application of SGD to it because gradient descent is local, and if this parametrization induces many bad minima, SGD can still fail badly.
+An important question is thus whether this redundant parametrization has made the optimization process more difficult for SGD or not.
+We now show that it {does not}, in the sense that all local minima of Eq.~\eqref{eq: rs loss general} faithfully reproduce the local minima of the original loss and vice versa.
 Thus, the redundant parametrization cannot introduce new bad minima to the loss landscape.